Community Infrastructure Levy process

 Depending on the type of exemption you need, you will need to submit the relevant form from the list below.

-The completed form must be submitted before development commences in order to obtain relief.
+Anyone applying for a CIL relief/exemption must first assume liability for CIL by submitting a CIL Form 2: Assumption of Liability.
+Next the completed relief/exemption form must be submitted before development commences in order to obtain relief.
 We cannot process requests for relief retrospectively after commencement.

 If any relief is granted, where relevant we will issue a revised liability notice, to reflect any changes as a result of the relief.
 This will supersede any previous notice we have sent.